 The main concerns focus on technological unemployment, while equally important issues arise regarding potential applications of AI, the access to data and outputs of AI models.
 Most of the ‘dystopia scenarios’ are inspired by the following:

 The concept of an autonomous, smart machine is impressive — think for a moment an autonomous car, which can capture its environment and dynamics and make real-time decisions, to serve in the possible best way a predefined objective: to move from point A to B.

-In a military context this autonomy in decision-making becomes scary: the so called Lethal Autonomous Weapons, refer to advanced robotic systems of the future, which will be capable of hitting targets without human intervention or approval.
+In a military context this autonomy in decision-making becomes scary: the so-called Lethal Autonomous Weapons, refer to advanced robotic systems of the future, which will be capable of hitting targets without human intervention or approval.

 But, who will be controlling the design, operation and target assignment to killer robots?
 How such a robot will be able to understand the nuances regarding a complex situation and make life-threatening decisions?

-Integrity and unbiased systems
+Integrity and Unbiased Systems

-AI systems learn by analyzing huge volumes of data and they keep adapting through continuous modelling of interaction data and user-feedback.
+AI systems learn by analyzing huge volumes of data and they keep adapting through continuous modeling of interaction data and user-feedback.
 How can we ensure that the initial training of the AI algorithms is unbiased?
 What if a company introduces bias via the training data set (intentionally or not) in favor of particular classes of customers or users?